phetsims/perennial/doc/automated-maintenance-process.md

 - Patch SHA: A particular git SHA that can be cherry-picked to a patch's repo.
 Usually a patch will have multiple SHAs, and the patch will be "applied" by trying to cherry-pick those SHAs into different versions of the repo for multiple release branches.
+- Needed patch: A reference noting that a certain release branch will need a patch for a given (common) repository.
 - Common repo: Generally for any simulation, a common repo is any repository that is a dependency (not the sim itself.
 Notably for simulations like molecule-shapes-basics, it has a "common repo" molecule-shapes that it depends on (even though molecule-shapes is a simulation repo in its own right).
 How molecule-shapes will be handled (in the